paxperscientiam/BookBlock/README.md

 Aiming to turn codrops awesome work into an easy to use package!

+## Breaking change (build process)

+OK, so now the dist folder filenames are hashed.
+Please adjust your build process accordingly.

 ## Note

 Both `src/jquery.bookblock.ts` and `dist/bookblock.js` are dependency free.
 The demo uses the file `dist/shims.js`, which includes the necessary dependencies: `src/modernizr.custom.js`, `src/jquerypp.custom.js`, and `jquery`.